wellnessliving/wl-sdk/README.md

 You must also write integration tests to be sure that your application is fully compatible with our new version of SDK and staging.

-Finally, make sure that you get notifications about when a staging release was recreated from trunk so that you can run your integration tests and fix any incompatibilities.